al3d/chatty/README.md

-# Chatty - Team chat app as code test for Signable
+# Chatty - Tiny chat app

 ## Overview
+This is a tiny app that can act as a skeleton for other apps.

-The backend is written in PHP/Laravel framework, the frontend in Nuxt/Vue/JS.
-The dev environment is built on Docker.
+The backend is written in Laravel, the frontend in Nuxt/Vue.

+A dev environment is built on Docker.

 Some additional helper files have been written in the `/bin` directory, and for brevity, the instructions will be based on those helpers.